iterate-ch/docs/Mountain_Duck/Preferences.md

 ## Connection → Locking → Lock Files

 Enable to prevent conflicting edits when accessing documents from a shared environment.
-Refer to [File Locking](Locking)
+Refer to [File Locking](Locking).

 # Sync